TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 2/1 John 2.18.md

 ---

-Little children, it is the last hour: and as ye heard that antichrist cometh, even now have there arisen many antichrists; whereby we know that it is the last hour.
+Little children, these are the end times, and as you heard that the Antichrist is coming, even now many antichrists have arisen.
+By this we know that it is the final hour.